CognitiveScale/cortex-cli/src/commands/assets/templates/skill/daemon/README.md

    Skills that are deployed may be invoked (run) either independently or within an agent.

-For more details about how to build skills go to [Cortex Fabric Documentation - Development - Develop Skills](https://cognitivescale.github.io/cortex-fabric/docs/development/define-skills)
+For more details about how to build Skills go to [Cortex Fabric Documentation - Development - Develop Skills](https://cognitivescale.github.io/cortex-fabric/docs/build-skills/define-skills)